both sides together

 The secant lines on the left smootly turn into a line as you move to the right.
 The secant lines on the right smoothly turn into a line as you move to the left.

 BUT!
-They are NOT the same line!
+They DO NOT converge to the same line!

 There is no common line that the secant lines are approaching, on both sides.